DBX12/envManager/README.md

 keepass).
 A **profile** is a set of environment variables which should be set / unset together.
 The environment variables can either have a constant value or get their value from a storage.
 A profile can depend on other profiles, which means that loading the first profile will load all dependencies as well.
 Even circular dependencies are allowed.
+**Directory mappings** are supported since version 1.1.
+With directory mappings, envManager will remember which profiles are used in which directory.
+You can either remember the currently loaded profiles or select from all configured profiles.

 ## Setup